EchoWine/laravel-app/README.md

 # Laravel Multi Application

-A simple loader that permits to split the project in multiple parts or even create multiple application
+A simple loader that permits to split the project in multiple parts or even create multiple application.

 ## Installation